Biography

 In 1986, Mack began exploring the virtual world of computer graphics as an artistic medium.
 Recognizing the computer's potential for film work, Mack helped pioneer the use of computer graphics for visual effects and became a creative leader in the development and application of digital art technologies.
 Mack explores procedural modeling, artificial life, artificial intelligence, and emergence as tools in the creation of virtual art and visual effects.
 Among the first to exploit the unique capabilities of 3D printing, Mack creates virtual sculptures that cannot be produced by any other means.
 Mack's work in artificial life and procedural modeling, used to grow the computer generated tree in WHAT DREAMS MAY COME, and inside of a human brain in FIGHT CLUB, inspired the development of tissue simulation software that has been used for virtual stem cell research. |

-In 2006, Mack received the title of Honorary Neuroscientist from UCLA's David Geffen School of Medicine for his talks there on perception and visualization.
+In 2006, Mack received the title of Honorary Neuroscientist from UCLA's David Geffen School of Medicine for his presentation on perception and visualization.
 In 2007 he received an honorary Doctorate of Science degree from Art Center College of Design for his contributions to the field of motion picture visual effects.
-In 2012, Mack worked with physicists at CERN on the visualization of recent discoveries in particle physics.
+In 2012, Mack worked with physicists at CERN to visualize discoveries in particle physics.

-Since the arrival of commercial VR headsets in 2014, Mack has focused his efforts on developing and sharing his virtual reality artworks and speaking about virtual reality, art, and the future at related expos, conferences and events.
-Mack's immersive world, Anandala, is inhabited by intelligent artificial-life creatures.
-Anandala was an official selection in the Venice Immersive section of the Venice Biennale in 2021, and continues to be exhibited around the world.
-His latest immersive world, Namuanki, was an official selection in the Venice Immersive 2022.
+With the arrival of commercial VR headsets in 2014, Mack focused his efforts on developing and sharing his virtual reality artworks and speaking about virtual reality, art, and the future at related expos, conferences and events.

-Since the arrival of commercial VR headsets in 2014, Mack has focused his efforts on developing and sharing his virtual reality artworks and speaking about virtual reality, art, and the future at related expos, conferences and events.
-Mack's immersive world, Anandala, is inhabited by intelligent artificial-life creatures.
-Anandala was an official selection in the Venice Immersive section of the Venice Biennale in 2021, and continues to be exhibited around the world.
-His latest immersive world, Namuanki, was an official selection in the Venice Immersive 2022.
+With the arrival of commercial VR headsets in 2014, Mack focused his efforts on developing and sharing his virtual reality artworks and speaking about virtual reality, art, and the future at related expos, conferences and events.